 1/2 cup fresh mint

 Cook pasta according to directions.
-Combine olive oil, lemon juice, garlic and oregano in a large bowl and whisk to combine.
+Combine olive oil, lemon juice, garlic, and oregano in a large bowl and whisk.
 Season with salt and pepper.

-After pasta is drained, transfer the pasta to the large mixing bowl with dressing.
+After the pasta is drained, transfer the pasta to the large mixing bowl with dressing.
 Stir to coat the pasta and let the pasta come to room temperature.
-This process takes about 20-minutes.
+This process takes about 20 minutes.

-When pasta is at room temperature, add tomatoes, cucumbers, olives, onion, feta cheese, and mint.
+Add tomatoes, cucumbers, olives, onion, feta cheese, and mint when pasta is at room temperature.
 Mix well.
 Add more salt and pepper to taste.
 Cover and refrigerate until ready to serve.

 I hope you enjoy it for your next function.